NexPlayer/iOS-SDK/advanced.md

 This method will be called by the NexPlayer when thumbnail data is created.

-If the `enableDynamicThumbnail (NXPlayer):` method is called before HLS & Smooth Streaming content is in theopenstate, then this method will be called and gets the thumbnail information associated with the content.
+If the `enableDynamicThumbnail (NXPlayer):` method is called before HLS & Smooth Streaming content is in the open state, then this method will be called and gets the thumbnail information associated with the content.

 **Parameters**